hpanchal092/CS163-Project/README.md

 ## Conclusion

 Early review data is useful but not perfect.
-Engagement signals outperform rating-only features, and XGBoost gives the best performance.
+Engagement signals outperform rating-only features, and XGBoost gives the best performance. 👉 This system enables practical early-stage decision-making for e-commerce sellers using minimal initial data.

 **Best use case:** ranking high-potential products early.